 When they compared those findings with the Allen Human Brain Atlas, they found that they could break down the gene expression maps for a typical brain “into constituent cell types,” says study investigator Jakob Seidlitz, a postdoctoral researcher at Children’s Hospital of Philadelphia.
 In other words, the presence of specific genes in a region tracks with the presence of specific cells.

 Comparing the spatial distribution of these cell types in a typical brain with the maps of structural changes among people with a genetic condition revealed cell types that may be implicated in those changes.

-For example, in people with 22q11.2 deletion syndrome, altered brain regions correlated with those that typically contain inhibitory neurons that express a gene called MAPK1.
-These neurons may contribute to the atypical brain structure seen in people with the syndrome, and also are a potential therapeutic target.
+For example, in people with Down syndrome, altered brain regions correlated with those that typically contain cells expressing a gene called NCAM2.
+Some of those cells develop into oligodendrocytes, which are thought to contribute to atypical neural function in people with Down syndrome.

 The work was published in July in Nature Communications.

 The data sets used in the study are mostly from adult brains, but the changes to brain structure seen in each condition are likely set in motion “early in embryonic development,” Seidlitz says.